 Monk says, “That may account for the second camp, but I know the camp to our right of the port is for the families of the crews who work the ships based in the port.
 It’s how they ensure the ships keep coming back to the port.
 By keeping the families hostage they only need a few people on the ship to control it.”

-Tora says, “What about the crews of the fifteen ships we can see tied to the piers, and at anchor?”
+Tora says, “What about the crews of the fifteen ships we can see tied to the piers and at anchor?”

 Monk replies, “Most of those are ships they captured or the crews are double crewed on the ships at sea.
 One of the Brotherhood’s allies is busy taking over the sea and the off-shore islands so they have the ships with a lot of extra crew to man captured ships.”

-I smile while saying, “I did want to take control of the port as a way out, but I can see we can take it, but we won’t be able to hold it.
+I smile while saying, “I did want to take control of the port as a way out.
+I can see we can take it but we won’t be able to hold it.
 So I think we’ll just free it.”
-They all turn to look at me, so I add, “From what I’ve learned in the last few weeks I think a lot of the troops are ready to switch sides, as long as they don’t have to hang around in bad combat positions.
+They all turn to look at me, so I add, “From what I’ve learned in the last few weeks I think a lot of the troops are ready to switch sides as long as they don’t have to hang around in bad combat positions.
 So we go in, take out the officers and NCOs, release the people, wait for most, or all, of the ships to come in, then we let them pack up and sail away.
 The Brotherhood’s leaders will wonder what happened to them all.”
 They all laugh while they nod their agreement.

 Taking the Camps and Port

 After nightfall Tora and I lead raids on both of the internment camps.
-Tora leads Monk and five of the local troops while I lead Bridget and the other five local troops while we ride up to the camp entrances in uniform.
+Tora leads Monk and five of the local troops while I lead Bridget and the other five local troops as we ride up to the camp entrances in uniform.

-After taking the camp closest to the port I send a man back for the rest of our group, and they soon join us.
+After taking the camp closest to the port I send a man back for the rest of our group and they soon join us.
 Next is to search the camp for people who can show us ways to sneak into the port.
 The whole port town is surrounded by a wall with the gates shut at night, so we either wait for the morning or we sneak in.
 In both camps we soon find locals who can shows us ways to sneak into the port.

-Taking the port itself is easier than the camps, because all of the troops are conscripts ready to surrender while the three officers and five NCOs are so sure of the security of the walls my northern recruits simple walk up to them and execute them.
-The hardest part of the task was the long walk through the escape tunnel one of the merchants has to his house.
+Taking the port itself is easier than the camps because all of the troops are conscripts ready to surrender while the three officers and five NCOs are so sure of the security of the walls my northern recruits simple walk up to them and execute them.
+The hardest part of the task is the long walk through the escape tunnel one of the merchants has to his house.